-- 4.1 Contact the reporting entities to clarify the causes of any significant discrepancies or other gaps in the reported data, and to collect additional data or an explanation from the reporting entities concerned. - 4.2 Submit a draft PNGEITI Report to the MSG for comments that comprehensively reconciles the information disclosed by the reporting entities, identify any discrepancies and reports on contextual and other information requested by the MSG.
+- 4.1 Contact the reporting entities to clarify the causes of any significant discrepancies or other gaps in the reported data, and to collect additional data or an explanation from the reporting entities concerned. - 4.2 Submit to MSG a draft PNGEITI Report that comprehensively reconciles the information disclosed by the reporting entities, identify any discrepancies and reports on contextual and other information requested by the MSG.
 The financial data should be disaggregated by each individual project, company, government entity and revenue stream in accordance with EITI Requirement 4.7.
-The draft PNGEITI Report should: - a) describe the methodology adopted for the reconciliation of company payments and government revenues, and demonstrate the application of international professional standards. - b) include a description of all revenue streams, related materiality definitions and thresholds (EITI Requirement 4.1).

-- c) include an assessment from the Independent Administrator on the comprehensiveness and reliability of the financial data presented, including an informative summary of the work performed by the Independent Administrator and the limitations of the assessment provided. - d) indicate the coverage of the reconciliation exercise, based on the government's disclosure of total revenues as per EITI Requirement 4.1(d). - e) include an assessment of whether all companies and government entities within the agreed scope of the EITI reporting process provided the requested information.
-Any gaps or weaknesses in reporting to the Independent Administrator must be disclosed in the PNGEITI Report, including naming any entities that failed to comply with the agreed procedures, and an assessment of whether this is likely to have had material impact on the comprehensiveness of the reports (EITI Requirement 5.3(d)). - f) document whether participating companies and government entities had their financial statements audited in the financial year covered by the EITI Report.
+The draft PNGEITI Report should: - a) describe the methodology adopted for the reconciliation of company payments and government revenues, and demonstrate the application of international professional standards. - b) include a description of all revenue streams, related materiality definitions and thresholds (EITI Requirement 4.1). - c) include an assessment from the IA on the comprehensiveness and reliability of the financial data presented, including an informative summary of the work performed by the IA and the limitations of the assessment provided. - d) indicate the coverage of the reconciliation exercise, based on the government's disclosure of total revenues as per EITI Requirement 4.1(d). - e) include an assessment of whether all companies and government entities within the agreed scope of the EITI reporting process provided the requested information.
+Any gaps or weaknesses in reporting to the IA must be disclosed in the PNGEITI Report, including naming any entities that failed to comply with the agreed procedures, and an assessment of whether this is likely to have had material impact on the comprehensiveness of the reports (EITI Requirement 5.3(d)). - f) document whether participating companies and government entities had their financial statements audited in the financial year covered by the EITI Report.
 Any gaps or weaknesses must be disclosed.
 Where audited financial statements are publicly available, it is recommended that the PNGEITI Report specifies how these statements could be accessed (EITI Requirement 5.3(e)). - g) include non-revenue information as per EITI Requirement 2, 3, 5 and 6 and other information requested by the MSG.
-The contextual information should be clearly sourced in accordance with the procedures agreed by the Independent Administrator should clearly state where the information is publicly available. - Where previous PNGEITI Reports have recommended corrective actions and reforms, the Independent Administrator should comment on the progress made in implementing those measures [EITI Requirement 5.3(e)].
-The Independent Administrator should make recommendations for strengthening the reporting process in the future, including any recommendations regarding audit practices and reforms needed to bring them in line with international standards, and where appropriate, recommendations for other extractive sector reforms related to strengthening the impact of implementation of the EITI on natural resource governance.
-The Independent Administrator is required to collaborate with the MSG in formulating such recommendations. - 4.3 Where previous EITI Reports have recommended corrective actions and reforms, the Independent Administrator should comment on the progress in implementing those measures.
-The Independent Administrator should make recommendations for strengthening regular, timely and comprehensive disclosures by government entities and companies in the future, including any recommendations regarding audit practices and reforms needed to bring them in line with international standards, and where appropriate, recommendations for other extractive sector reforms related to strengthening the impact of implementation of the EITI on natural resource governance.
-The Independent Administrator is encouraged to collaborate with the MSG in formulating such recommendations.
+The contextual information should be clearly sourced in accordance with the procedures agreed by the IA should clearly state where the information is publicly available. - 4.3 Where previous EITI Reports have recommended corrective actions and reforms, the IA should comment on the progress in implementing those measures.
+The IA should make recommendations for strengthening regular, timely and comprehensive disclosures by government entities and companies in the future, including any recommendations regarding audit practices and reforms needed to bring them in line with international standards, and where appropriate, recommendations for other extractive sector reforms related to strengthening the impact of implementation of the EITI on natural resource governance.
+The

+IA is encouraged to collaborate with the MSG in formulating such recommendations.